 In all of the Disney Cruise Rainforest Rooms there are fabulous showers, all with different settings.
 It is a lot of fun to experiment and find out which is your favorite shower!

 Some of the showers have cold rain, others warm tropical rain.
 It is a fabulous experience to come out of one of the steam rooms and go into your favorite shower.
-Some even have flashing lights and sound effects to mimic a rainstorm.
+Some on the newer ships even have flashing lights and sound effects to mimic a rainstorm.
 It’s fun to decide which is your favorite one.

 How Much is A Disney Cruise Rainforest Pass?